 - Allergic (hypersensitivity) reactions.
 Serious allergic reactions have happened in people who are taking TRIJARDY XR.
-Symptoms may include: - swelling of your face, lips, throat, and other areas on your skin 0 - difficulty with swallowing or breathing 0 - raised, red areas on your skin (hives) \circ - skin rash, itching, flaking, or peeling 0
+Symptoms may include:

+- o swelling of your face, lips, tongue, throat, and other areas on your skin

+- difficulty with swallowing or breathing

+- o raised, red areas on your skin (hives)

+- o skin rash, itching, flaking, or peeling